 Ingredients additions & substitutions

-Nuts – Middles Eastern style pilaf usually has nuts like sliced almonds and pistachios.
-You can throw in some sliced almond and sliced pistachios.
-It’s great side dish on Christmas and Thanksgiving dinner table.
+Nuts – Middle Eastern-style pilaf usually has nuts like sliced almonds and pistachios.
+You can throw in some sliced almonds and sliced pistachios.
+It’s a great side dish on the Christmas and Thanksgiving dinner tables.
 To make it Christmas special, add almonds and pecans to suit the theme.

-Dry fruits – to give it an authentic Middle Eastern flavors, try adding sultanas or golden yellow raisins.
-You can also add dried apricots or dried cranberries for color and sharper pop of flavors to the pilaf.
+Dry fruits – to give it an authentic Middle Eastern flavor, try adding sultanas or golden yellow raisins.
+You can also add dried apricots or dried cranberries for color and sharper pop of flavor to the pilaf.

 Seeds – if allergic to nuts, swap nuts with seeds like sunflower seeds and pumpkin seeds.
-Seeds not only are nutritious but adds great texture and flavor to pilaf!
+Seeds not only are nutritious but add great texture and flavor to pilaf!

 If you can’t find vermicelli use orzo pasta in the recipe.

-If you are my regular reader, you know I advocate rinsing rice first before cooking in almost all my rice recipes like this steamed rice, cilantro lime rice.
+If you are my regular reader, you know I advocate rinsing rice first before cooking in almost all my rice recipes like steamed rice, and cilantro lime rice.

 There are two reasons why I always rinse my rice –